Our team of specialists are here to guide you through the variety of rare and interesting objects offered for auction.

 All purchased Lots must be paid for on the day of the auction.
-Successful Absentee Bids must be paid for the day after the auction.
+Successful Absentee Bids may be paid for the day after the auction.

 Payment is accepted by debit card, credit card, bank transfer or cash.
 Buyers are welcome to pay via PayPal but are required to pay any additional charges incurred by using this payment method.
 We do not accept cheques.

 Once all amounts owed are received by Chiswick Auctions in cleared funds, title of will pass to the buyer.

 Buyers are kindly asked to collect their property by close of business on the Friday following the sale.
 Following this, if a Lot remains uncollected, a storage fee will be charged as outlined in our Terms & Conditions.

 A Buyer’s Premium of 25% on the hammer price plus VAT on that commission is charged on the first £500,000 and 12% plus VAT on the balance thereafter.

 A Buyer’s Premium of 19.5% plus VAT is charged on Wine & Spirits Lots.

 The standard rate of VAT is charged on the premium.

 Please note that customers bidding through the third-party auction platform the-saleroom.com are liable for a 3% surcharge on the hammer price plus VAT.
 This is in addition to the Buyer’s Premium.